 Though a number of theories have been proposed as to why females suffer from ACL injuries at a much higher rate, including differences in anatomical structure, genetics, hormones, muscle development, or physical fitness, none have yet to be confirmed.
 “ACL tears are rampant in female athletes on high school sports teams,“ says Dr. Warren.
 “At HSS we’ve seen five or six female players on the same soccer team, for example, with ACL injuries.”

-Dr. Warren and other sports medicine physicians at HSS are working to keep more young athletes on the field, through HSS’s ACL Injury and Prevention Program.
+Dr. Warren and other sports medicine physicians at HSS are working to keep more young athletes on the field.
 “Learning proper techniques for jumping and landing, especially for female athletes, is an essential part of our prevention program,” says Dr. Warren.
 “Athletes can really reduce their ACL risk with specific training.”

 Today, improved education, training, and the management of knee ligament injuries at the high school and college levels have had a profound impact on the National Football League as well.